 The core program in the UofN is the Discipleship Training School (DTS) which is required for all other UofN courses.

-To find a University of the Nations course, go to the Explore tool in the top search bar or type in subject words (such as Bible or Counseling) or countries or cities.
-Then scroll down to the University of the Nations results.
+To find a University of the Nations course, go to the Explore tool in the top search bar or type in subject words (such as “Bible” or “Counseling”) or countries or cities.
+Then scroll down to the “Specialized Courses” results.
 Also visit the University of the Nations website.

-The UofN offers Associate’s degrees, Bachelor’s degrees, and Master’s degrees from its seven colleges.
-The seven colleges have been designed to bring God’s truth and hope to the seven most influential areas of society.
+The UofN offers Associate’s degrees, Bachelor’s degrees, and Master’s degrees from its eleven colleges.
+The eleven colleges have been designed to bring God’s truth and hope to the most influential areas of society.
 These colleges are:

 Students in the University of the Nations live together in dormitories, study together in class and work together on each UofN campus.
 This community learning concept embodies the New Testament model of Christians who live and learn together and work toward common objectives.
 This family-style approach implies a sharing of meals, resources, ideas and talents in a spirit of love and unity.
 Our students and staff come from many nations, cultures, denominations and generations, and God forms us into a beautiful family.
 The live-learn concept gives students remarkable access to our faculty and staff, who model the life of Christ in many everyday settings.
 Through the combination of academic study and community life, students grow in character as well as wisdom.